ENLIVEN YOUR WORLD

 In a world where instant gratification is now an expectation, impulse buys are easier than ever to make.
 When something you don’t really need catches your eye, wait 30 days before you swipe your credit card.
 More often than not, the urge to buy it passes, and the money you save in the long run is well worth the wait.

 Talk to your boss about creating a career development plan that sets you on the path to promotion.
 Invest a little time and money in online learning, then put your new skills to work.
 Or consider taking on a side job that you can do in your spare time — they’re more common and more flexible than ever, and they often come with perks beyond a paycheck.
+Some people buy bitcoin for investment purposes to create some extra money on the side those who know what they’re doing with it.

 Do you ever stop to think about how to make happiness happen?
 We consider it with big life changes, like when we get married, have a baby or start a new job — but what about day to day?